croox/generator-wp-dev-env/docs/src/types/Guide/conventions_guidelines.md

 The projects function prefix is set during initialization.
 It is stored as `funcPrefix` in `package.json`.

-Almost all `js` and `php` files in `./src` should be prefixed.
+Almost `php` files in `./src` should be prefixed.
 Exceptions are the plugin-main-file???, `./src/classes/*` (because they use namespaces) and any necessary weird custom krimskrams??? link???
+Same recommendation for all `./src/js/*.js` "entry" scripts.
+But `js` files in subdirectories, that get imported as module, don't need to be prefixed.

 Some project files use `wde_` as prefix (`wp-dev-env`).
 For example [wde_wp_installs.json](./wde_wp_installs.json.html)